Myron Anderson, Ph.D.

 Dorothée-Cathérine Wengelnik, MBA, M.Ed.

 Dorothée-Cathérine Wengelnik has obtained two Masters Degrees in International Higher Education Management and Latin American Business Administration.
 She has also received several awards for her contributions to diversity and inclusion to higher education and obtained Certificates in Intercultural Competence, Transcultural Communication and International Mediation.
 She has lived overseas in Germany and France and speaks six languages.
 In her research and teaching background she focused on intercultural communication, intercultural teams, inclusiveness, virtual cross-functional international teams and inclusive leadership and has completed extensive interdisciplinary research on cultural intelligence in cross-cultural engagements, transnational communication styles and international negotiations.
-DC has been working in higher education since 2004 and has served as the Honorary Ombudsman since 2009.

 In her free time she is passionate about volunteering for various causes that promote diversity and inclusion and has been part of the Mentoring Leadership Team helping Refugees and traditionally underrepresented student groups gain access to and obtain resources throughout their academic career since 1998.